How Does Online Dungeons & Dragons Work?

 A robot and alien make friends in a sci-fi Dungeons and Dragons game.

-Just getting started in the game?
 We’ll help you find your people!
 Learn more about how D&D works online, its many social and educational benefits for kids, and how we help players find their perfect fit.

 How D&D Works: The Basics